Lord Lifts Volleyball to Second Place with 3-2 Win over Penn

 Brown squandered a late lead in the opening set as a go-ahead kill by Nickel put the Bears up 23-22, only to have the Quakers take three straight points.
 The visitors battled back after a 15-13 advantage disappeared on four straight attack errors, using a pair of Penn miscues and two kills each by Rieckhoff and Nickel to jump ahead, 22-21.

 The Quakers took set two more handily and never led by less than five after reaching the 15-point mark.
-A service error by the Bears grew the Penn lead to 19-11 by Nickel and junior Taylor Bantle (Pacific Palisades, Calif.) strung together kills to sneak back within five, 20-15.
+A service error by the Bears grew the Penn lead to 19-11 but Nickel and junior Taylor Bantle (Pacific Palisades, Calif.) strung together kills to sneak back within five, 20-15.
 Much like the first set, Penn mounted a 3-0 run to close the set, 25-17.

 Reinvigorated while facing elimination, the Bears rushed out to a 5-0 lead on three straight Lord kills and grew the lead to double figures, 15-5, on a Conner ace.
 Brown reached the 20-point plateau on a Quaker attach error and Derrough, Lord and Nickel teamed up to rake in the remaining points in a 25-16 win.